-Issuances and grants of share options are valued using the fair value method.
-Management uses the Black-Scholes option pricing model to estimate the fair value of share options determined at grant date for options granted to employees.
+Management estimates the fair value of RSUs by reference to the closing price of the Company's common shares on the TSX Venture Exchange at the grant date.
+Management uses the Black-Scholes option pricing model to estimate the fair value of stock options determined at the grant date for options granted to employees and directors.
 Significant assumptions affecting the valuation of options include the term allowed for option exercise, a volatility factor relating to the Company's historical share price, dividend yield, forfeiture rate and risk-free interest rate.